ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/014-adjusting-sound-levels.md

 A meter in the Sound Levels Window will show the currently selected source's volume level.
 You can adjust this with the slider.
 When sharing your screen, you'll also see a sound level adjustment for System Audio.

-Each audio channel (microphone, movie audio, Interview mode, Sound Effects and System Audio) can be muted using the Sound Level window's <samp>MUTE</samp> buttons.
+Each audio channel (microphone, movie audio, Interview mode, Sound Effects, Zoom audio, and System Audio) can be muted using the Sound Level window's <samp>MUTE</samp> buttons.
 These mute setting will be saved in the Scene.
 For example, you may have an Interview guest online, but only unmute the guest's audio in particular Scenes.

 ### Adding a Second Audio Input